-(Morning Prayer on Wednesday and Thursday is in our churches)
+(Morning Prayer on Wednesday and Thursday is said in our churches)

 Our two churches not only have a vast amount of history between them, having stood witness to over five hundred years of history, they are also places of vision and hope for a future for the communities that they serve.